Includes Airfare, Hotel, Tours, Transfers & Baggage Handling

-Small Group Departure – due to the numerous cultural activities and interactions, this Enrichment Journey will have a maximum of 30 guests.
+Small Group Departure Due to the numerous cultural activities and interactions, this Journey has a max of 30 guests.

-Visits: Cape Town, Cape Peninsula, Cape Winelands, Stellenbosch, Kapama Southern Camp, Hoedspruit, Johannesburg, South Africa; Victoria Falls, Zambezi River,
+Visits: Cape Town, Cape Peninsula, Cape Winelands, Stellenbosch, Kapama Southern Camp, Hoedspruit, Johannesburg, South Africa; Victoria Falls, Zambezi River; Adventure; 100120A

 |1||Arrive Cape Town and transfer to hotel|